media-kit/media-kit/README.md

 - **Strong:** Supports _most_ video & audio codecs.
 - **Performant:**
   - Handles multiple FHD videos flawlessly.
-  - Rendering is GPU powered (hardware accelerated).
+  - Rendering is GPU-powered (hardware accelerated).
   - 4K / 8K 60 FPS is supported.
-- **Stable:** Implementation is well tested & used across number of intensive media playback related apps.
+- **Stable:** Implementation is well-tested & used across number of intensive media playback related apps.
-- **Feature Proof:** A simple usage API while offering large number of features to target multitude of apps.
+- **Feature Proof:** A simple usage API while offering a large number of features to target multitude of apps.
-- **Modular:** Project is split into number of packages for reducing bundle size.
+- **Modular:** Project is split into a number of packages for reducing bundle size.
 - **Cross Platform**: Implementation works on all platforms supported by Flutter & Dart:
   - Android
   - iOS